DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 ln -s ../../../../../OpenFOAM-v1812-ADR/platforms/*/lib/mpi/*.so .
 </pre>

-### **Forward Mode**
+**Forward Mode**

-Unzip the code, move the AD version of OpenFOAM to mark it as forward-mode, and enter the code directory:
+Again unzip the AD code, move the AD version of OpenFOAM to mark it as forward-mode, and enter its code directory:

 <pre>
 tar -xvf OpenFOAM-v1812-AD.tgz
 mv OpenFOAM-v1812-AD-* OpenFOAM-v1812-ADF
 cd OpenFOAM-v1812-ADF
 </pre>

+As with the original and reverse-mode versions of OpenFOAM, we need to make several modifications to the configuration files within OpenFOAM.
+The following steps show which files need to be changed and what changes are required.

 Edit `OpenFOAM-v1812-ADF/etc/bashrc`: